What does compliance mean?

 - A documentation solution

-- A sophisticated process management
+- Sophisticated process management

 - Quality culture among all process participants down to store floor level

-Product and Service Specifications (SLA).
+Product and service specifications (SLA).

-Operating agreements & ethical codes of conduct.
+Company agreements & ethical rules of conduct.

 License agreements.